We welcome applications from all backgrounds and ethnicities. You will need to meet some basic eligibility requirements before you can apply.

-- Hold a level 3 qualification (or higher).
-This must be equivalent to A Level qualification/ NVQ level 3.
-If you’re not sure if you hold a level 3 qualification, you can find out more on www.gov.uk - what different qualification levels mean.; or
+Hold a level 3 qualification (or higher).
+This must be equivalent to A Level qualification in two subjects/NVQ level 3.
+If you’re not sure if you hold a level 3 qualification, you can find out more by reading what different qualification levels mean on the Government's website; or

 You can apply at the age of 17, although you won’t be appointed until you are 18.